London Dramatic Academy, Fordham University

 LDA students are housed in student flats in a residential area in Zone 1 (Central London), within easy commute to classes at the London Centre.
 Students live in furnished flats in groups of 4-6 with self-catering facilities (fully equipped, open-plan kitchens including microwaves) and a shared lounge.
 Laundry facilities are available on site (include washing machines and dryers).
 The apartments are modern with a light and airy feel, with views over the private courtyard.

 Student apartments are located in popular Clerkenwell (pronounced /kla:kenwel/), which in an area of Central London in the Borough of Islington (EC1).
-The neighbourhood boasts a great selection of restaurants, bars and gastropubs.
+The neighborhood boasts a great selection of restaurants, bars and gastropubs.
 A number of famous sights and attractions are within easy reach, including the Barbican Centre, Sadler’s Wells theatre, the Museum of London, the British Museum, the Charles Dickens Museum, and for shopping, it is easy to get to Oxford Street, Regent Street and Covent Garden.
 It is an excellent base for exploring Central London.

 Spring: Early January-Mid April